mmisw/mmiorr-docs/CONTRIBUTING.md

 #### How to contribute?

-We follow a [Fork](https://help.github.com/articles/fork-a-repo/) and [Pull Request](https://help.github.com/articles/using-pull-requests/) workflow.
+In general, we intend to follow a [Fork](https://help.github.com/articles/fork-a-repo/) and [Pull Request](https://help.github.com/articles/using-pull-requests/) workflow.

 Feel free to fork the repository, add your changes and give back by issuing a pull request.